express-validator/express-validator/README.md

 ### `matchedData(req[, options])`
 - `req`: the express request object.
 - `options` *(optional)*: an object which accepts the following options:
+  - `includeOptionals`: if set to `true`, the returned value includes optional data.
+Defaults to `false`.
   - `onlyValidData`: if set to `false`, the returned value includes data from fields that didn't pass their validations.
 Defaults to `true`.
   - `locations`: an array of locations to extract the data from.
 The acceptable values include